isomerpages/mse/news/sample-template.md

 <li>List Item 3</li>
 </ol>

-For sub/indented points, add margin-left in ol style in 40px increments
+For indentation, add margin-left in ol style in 40px increments

 Example of lists with sub points